Devansh-Gupta-Official/breast-cancer-classification/README.md

 ## Dataset
 The notebook begins by loading the dataset and creating a Pandas DataFrame.
 It showcases the structure of the dataset, displaying key features like mean radius, mean texture, mean perimeter, mean area, and more.

+## Importing Libraries and Data
+This part typically involves importing necessary libraries for data manipulation, visualization, and model building.
+Here, the code snippet loads breast cancer data from sklearn's dataset module and converts it into a DataFrame for easier manipulation using Pandas.

 ## Data Visualization
 ### Pair Plot
 Visualizes relationships between select features using Seaborn's pairplot function, coloring data points based on their target labels.